1. BREEAM 2014 New Construction

 7. BREEAM Education

-As your BREEAM assessors, we also take account of the government’s Building Schools for the Future (BFF) initiative.
-This assessment includes primary and secondary schools, as well as higher education institutes, including:
+As your BREEAM assessors, we also consider the government’s Building Schools for the Future (BFF) initiative.
+This covers primary and secondary schools, as well as higher education institutes, including:

 - New school projects